datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

  **Buy** the plan you want to be automatically redirected to the checkout page.

-If neither of these plans meet your needs, you can **contact sales** by clicking on the button in the enterprise plan column.
+If neither of these plans meet your needs, click **Learn more** in the Enterprise subscription column to contact sales about Enterprise edition subscription details.